 What Is Depression?

 You may wonder what depression is and whether you have it.
 People may feel like they have depression because their emotions are “down” or they’re in the dumps.
 However, clinical depression is more intense than a “bad day.”
 It interferes with your ability to function because it’s so extreme.
+This causes of depression can range, but oftentimes there is other mental health problems, past trauma, or addiction involved.

 Also, it causes physical and other symptoms besides feeling down.
 Some of these symptoms include: